Education About Fruit and Vegetable Consumption Includes Listening to the Children

 Results: Preschool children convey a variety of information associated with F&V consumption that fits under SCT constructs.
 Positive outcome expectancies (POE), negative outcome expectancies (NOE), and prompts were most frequently stated.
 POEs were accompanied with a direct benefit valued by the child.
 Boys received negative reinforcements more than girls.
 Significant differences were observed based on socioeconomic status.

-Society for Public Health Education Annual Conference (SOPHE)
+Society for Public Health Education Annual Meeting (SOPHE)

-Hansen, Andrew, Moya L. Alfonso, John S. Luque, Mondi Mason, Jen Nickelson, Robert L. Vogel.
+Hansen, Andrew R., Moya L. Alfonso, John S. Luque, Mondi Mason, Jen Nickelson, Robert L. Vogel.

 "Education About Fruit and Vegetable Consumption Includes Listening to the Children."